wangyu-/udp2raw/README.md

 ### Note
 To run on Android, check [Android_Guide](/doc/android_guide.md)

-If you have connection problems.Take a look at `--seq-mode` option.
+If you have connection problems.
+Take a look at `--seq-mode` option.

+### WARN
-You can run udp2raw with a non-root account(for better security).Take a look at [#26](https://github.com/wangyu-/udp2raw-tunnel/issues/26) for more info.
+For long-term usage, for security reason, its strongly suggested to run udp2raw with a non-root account, though it needs some extra steps.
+Take a look at [this link](https://github.com/wangyu-/udp2raw-tunnel/wiki/run-udp2raw-with-non-root-account) for more info.

 # Advanced Topic
 ### Usage